 How to get the public beta

-If you would like to get your hands on a public beta of iOS you will need to sign up by following these instructions.
+The iOS 13 public beta has now launched.
+If you would like to get your hands on it, you will need to sign up by following these instructions.

 - Click Sign Up on the Apple Beta page and register with your Apple ID.